stormpath/stormpath-rails/README.md

     export STORMPATH_API_KEY_FILE_LOCATION="/Users/john/.stormpath/apiKey.properties"
     ```

 2. Within Stormpath's Admin Console, create an application  and a directory to store your users' accounts through the [Stormpath Admin][stormpath-admin] interface.
-Make sure to add the newly-created directory as a Login Source for your newly-created application.
+Make sure to add the newly-created directory as a Account Store for your newly-created application.

 3. Through the [Stormpath Admin][stormpath-admin] interface, note your application's REST URL.
-  You'll want to create an environment variable called STORMPATH\_APPLICATION\_URL whose value
-  is this URL.
+You'll want to create an environment variable called "STORMPATH\_APPLICATION\_URL" whose value is this URL.
+For example, add into your ~/.bashrc file on OS X:

+    ```
+    export STORMPATH_APPLICATION_URL="https://api.stormpath.com/v1/applications/YOUR_APP_ID"
+    ```

 ### Integrate Stormpath Rails

-1. Install the <code>stormpath-rails</code> gem, either via the command line:
+1. Install the <code>stormpath-rails</code> gem, either via the command line...

     ```
-    $ gem install stormpath-rails --pre
+    $ gem install stormpath-rails
     ```

-  or adding the gem to your [Bundler][bundler] Gemspec...
+  ...or adding the gem to your [Bundler][bundler] Gemspec...

     ```
-    gem 'stormpath-rails', '>= 1'
+    gem 'stormpath-rails'
     ```

   ...and then run `bundle install`.